google/agi/DEVDOC.md

 2. Create a `launch.json` file under the workspace directory with `Ctrl + Shift + P` and `Debug: Open launch.json`

+3. There will be two settings file, one is for global the other one is local to the project.
+	- Add this line to your global settings to ensure you have a stable tools directory:
+	`"go.toolsGopath": "<path-to-go-plugin-tools-folder>",`
+	- Add this line to your local settings to be able to search source code in AGI:
+	`"go.gopath": "<path-to-agi-gofuse>"`,

-3. Paste the following as one of the launch configurations.
+4. Paste the following as one of the launch configurations.
 This will ensure that there is a launch configuration for attaching to Delve.
 ```
 {
     ...